The biology of narcissism and the case for research

 I am a man and that means I am a combination of two very different animals: I am at once the father of my son, and the child of my parents.
 One of these two will have been in charge for most of the day.

 Through whose eyes do I see the world?
 With whose mind do I understand – the child or the man?
-I keep coming back in my mind to the Israel-Palestine “conflict” (a disgustingly inappropriate term for indigenous resistance to settler colonialism, ethnic cleansing, decades of military occupation, oppression and apartheid).
+I keep coming back in my mind to the Israel-Palestine ‘conflict’ (a disgustingly inappropriate term for indigenous resistance to settler colonialism, ethnic cleansing, dehumanisation, decades of full-spectrum brutality, sadistic military occupation, oppression, land expropriation, water and resource expropriation, sporadic tantrum-like frenzies of mass murder, and a level of apartheid that shocked Tutu and Mandela).
 In July 2014, Israel was once again inflicting a murderous collective punishment of grotesquely disproportionate force upon the Palestinians they have imprisoned and besieged in the Gaza strip – over 2,100 dead – babies to grandparents – two thousand one hundred human beings, extinguished – calculated physical and psychological trauma on a scale utterly unimaginable.
 The message was simple: “fear us; we are very powerful, and we will act without restraint; Hamas has brought this upon you.”

 With whose mind do the architects of this carnage understand – the child or the man?
 Freud recognised the death drive as a ubiquitous but unaccountable phenomenon.
-It is anything but unaccountable if the hypothesis is valid: the construct frames cruel, destructive, unempathetic behaviour, and transference of blame, in terms of the persistence, in the adult personality, of the predominance of infantile passive, egoistic motivation.
+It is anything but unaccountable if the theory is sound: the construct frames cruel, destructive, unempathetic behaviour, and transference of blame, in terms of the persistence, in the adult personality, of the predominance of infantile passive, egoistic motivation.

-Narcissism is not just about the criminal of the tabloids; it’s about the real world: the human cost of the evils of capitalism, imperialism, militarism, settler-colonialism, elitism and racism.
-It’s about the intense suffering of millions of the most vulnerable at the hands of men whose arrested motivational development grants them license to behave manipulatively, ruthlessly and without compassion or remorse, as would any infant.
+Narcissism is not just about the criminal of the tabloids; it is about the real world: the human cost of the evils of capitalism, imperialism, militarism, settler-colonialism, elitism and racism.
+It is about the intense, incalculable suffering of millions of the most vulnerable at the hands of men (and occasionally women) whose arrested motivational development grants them license to behave manipulatively, ruthlessly and without compassion or remorse, as would any infant.

 And that, I feel, is the gravity and the urgency of the case for research.